 - Annual fatalities: 4

-Flying may be safer than driving, but gravity still manages to win sometimes, as evidenced by the Asiana flight that went down in San Francisco.
-Yet crashes are rare.
+Flying may be safer than driving, with crashes exceedingly rare, but pilots still manage to get hurt.
 The most common injury to pilots is back strain, no doubt exacerbated by countless hours spent in flight decks.
-Still, the pay might well make the risks worth your while.
+Still, the pay might well make the risks worthwhile.
 Annual median wages for airline pilots, copilots and flight engineers are the highest of all our risky jobs.

 You can save yourself the cost of college by heading straight to flight school, though most airlines prefer to hire degree-holders.
 You'll need the edge.
 Competition for openings can be fierce, given industry consolidation and the job market's overall weakness.
 You'll also have to clock the flight hours necessary to even apply for an airline job.
 The Federal Aviation Administration requires applicants for pilot and first officer positions to have a minimum of 1,500 hours of total flight time.

 But if you rack up enough experience and airborne hours, annual pay with the major airlines can soar to $200,000 or more, according to AirlinePilotCentral.com.
 Similarly plump salaries can be had if you land an offer from one of the flying freight giants.
 FedEx and UPS pay their captains at least $212,000 and $233,000 a year, respectively, starting in just their second years.
 Bonus: no whiny passengers.